6808/6808.github.io/labs/lab3.md

 1. Convert the quaternion representing the orientation of each sample (that is, `samples3D[i].attitude`) to a 3×3 matrix representing the rotation.
-2. Average together the resulting matrices, each matrix component separately. (note: the average of rotation matrices is not, in general, a rotation matrix.)
+1. Average together the resulting matrices, each matrix component separately.
+(Note: the average of rotation matrices is not, in general, a rotation matrix.)
-3. Find the rotation matrix closest to the average matrix using `nearestRotation` (declared in `Geometry.swift`).
+1. Find the rotation matrix closest to the average matrix using `nearestRotation` (declared in `Geometry.swift`).
+You can use the sum matrix without dividing by the count, because `nearestRotation` will take care of that.

 The final result can be converted back into a quaternion, or used directly in matrix form.